cameronkinsella/manga-translator/README.md

 ### Command

 ```
-Usage: manga-translator.exe [OPTIONS] [IMAGE_LOCATION]
+Usage: manga-translator.exe [OPTIONS] [IMAGE_LOCATION] [IMAGE_LOCATION]...

 Arguments:
   IMAGE_LOCATION   The path or URL of the image (not required if using -clip option).

 Options:
-  -url             Use an image from a URL instead of a local file.
+  -url             Use images from URLs instead of local files.
   -clip            Use an image from your clipboard.
 ```

-> Note: You can also open images with the `manga-translator` application itself (on Windows, you can quickly do this by dragging the image on top of `manga-translator.exe`)
+> Note: On Windows you can also open it by dragging images on top of `manga-translator.exe`

 ### GUI